andrechristikan/ack-nestjs-boilerplate-docs/tips/readme.md

 );
 ```

-DebuggerModule divide become 2 core module
+Actually, `DebuggerModule` divide become 2 modules

-#### DebuggerModule&#x20;
+#### DebuggerModule

 Like console but can write into file.
 This have purpose to debug every thing that we want to catch.
+Useful in debugger or track our data flow.

-#### HttpDebuggerModule&#x20;
+#### HttpDebuggerModule

-A module that can catch every incoming request and response from our application.
+A module that can catch every incoming request and response.

 ### Logger Module

-> Please use this to save important log, cause this log have purpose to using by our scientist.

 Logger module have purpose to save log into database, and then the data will use by our data scientist.